• Skip to main content

 Our celebrity-obsessed culture means mentioning a celebrity in your ad can grab people’s attention, increase loyalty, and skyrocket sales.

-The world can’t get enough news about celebrities, so it makes good business sense to tap into that obsession and use it to bring more revenue to your business.
+The world can’t get enough news about celebrities, so it makes good business sense to tap into that obsession and use it to increase your business’s revenue.

 Dan Kennedy, the author of ‘No B.S.
 Marketing to the Affluent,’ says, “Celebrity is the most powerful marketing force.”